 You may have heard of “pull” marketing before–it has become very popular within the realm of social media marketing, marketing via a blog, and other relatively new technologies.

-In a nutshell, “pull” marketing is the act of attracting clients and causing them to “pull” themselves to you.
+In a nutshell, “pull” marketing is a tactic to get design clients to “pull” themselves to you.
 As opposed to push marketing that pushes a message on to (sometimes unwilling) recipients, “pull” marketing creates a desire in your clients.
 They then request that your information be “pulled” toward them–instead of pushed.

 If you’re still having a hard time picturing it, think back to when you were a teenager.